genepi/umi-pipeline-nf/README.md

 * **Three commonly used variant callers** ([freebayes](https://github.com/freebayes/freebayes), [lofreq](http://csb5.github.io/lofreq/) or [mutserve](https://mitoverse.readthedocs.io/mutserve/mutserve/)) are supported by the pipeline.
 * The raw reads can be optionally **subsampled**.
 * The raw reads can be **filtered by read length and quality**.
+* **GPU acceleration for cluster polishing by Medaka** is available when using the `docker` profile.
+The GPU driver, [nvidia-toolkit](https://developer.nvidia.com/cuda-toolkit), and [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) must be installed.
+Tested with an RTX 4080 SUPER GPU (16 GB).
+Note: GPU acceleration is not compatible with cluster profiles.

 > See the [usage documentation](docs/usage.md) for all of the available parameters of the pipeline.